Why I stopped selling my online courses on Udemy

 Udemy is a great company.
 They provide a valuable service to both online learners and course creators all over the world.

-My intention is NOT to bash Udemy in this post.
+My intention is NOT to speak negatively about Udemy in this post.

 However, I recently made the decision to stop selling my courses in their marketplace and I want to explain my thought process behind that decision.

 Let me first say that Udemy actually helped me get started with online courses.
-I was very nervous about creating my first course.
-I wasn’t sure if there was any interest in the topic I wanted to teach, so I created a short course and listed it for free on Udemy in 2013.
+I was very nervous about creating my first course back in 2013.
+I wasn’t sure if there was any interest in the topic I wanted to teach, so I created a short course and listed it for free on Udemy.

 Within a few weeks I had enrolled thousands of students, which was exciting!